Evil Zone

-Evil Zone, stylized as EVIL Z♀NE in the PAL region, is a fighting game developed by Yuke's Future Media Creators for the PlayStation in 1999.
+Evil Zone is a 1999 fighting game developed by Yuke's Future Media Creators for the PlayStation.
 The player can choose from ten characters to fight in several game modes including story mode, arcade mode, versus mode, practice and survival mode.

 Story

 The story of the game tells of Ihadurca, a powerful being who exists in multiple dimensions at once.
 The inhabitants of the world of I-Praseru (Happy Island) were able to temporarily confine Ihadurca in a dimension known as Evil Zone.
 A tournament is held to select the strongest warrior throughout the dimensions.
 The champion will be tasked to destroy Ihadurca before she can escape the Evil Zone and threaten the world once more.